Biodiversity Research Institute (BRI), a nonprofit ecological research group based in Portland, Maine, conducts innovative wildlife science worldwide.

 Funding for this project has been provided by the Ricketts Conservation Foundation, which was formed by Joe Ricketts to support the conservation of wildlife and natural resources.
 Underlying the Foundation’s mission is the reality that government no longer has sufficient resources to deal effectively with the growing environmental challenges we face.
 As a result, private individuals and corporations must increasingly shoulder the responsibility of conserving our wildlife and wilderness areas. www.joericketts.com

 The mission of Biodiversity Research Institute is to assess emerging threats to wildlife and ecosystems through collaborative research, and to use scientific findings to advance environmental awareness and inform decision makers.
-BRI’s Center for Loon Conservation offers an essential resource for local and global communities concerned with loon preservation.
-Our research studies encompass a variety of ecological stressors: chemical toxins; habitat loss in breeding and wintering grounds and along migratory routes; and diseases. www.briloon.org/looncenter
+BRI’s Loon Program, part of its Center for Waterbird Studies, offers an essential resource for local and global communities concerned with loon preservation.
+Our research studies encompass a variety of ecological stressors: chemical toxins; habitat loss in breeding and wintering grounds and along migratory routes; and diseases. www.briloon.org/loons

 The Wyoming Game and Fish Department is dedicated to maintaining the health and diversity of the state’s natural environments and native species.
 One such species is the Common Loon, an iconic symbol of wildness.
 Loons breed on freshwater lakes; populations are small and isolated in this region.
 Conservation efforts by the state focus on safeguarding loons as part of Wyoming’s wild heritage.